-Sharing a meal while telling stories and laughing is especially nurturing to my soul.
-And it’s something most of us don’t do as often as earlier generations.
-Today, we work through our lunches and use convenience foods to fit eating into our busy schedules.
-We grab a drink after work to visit with colleagues.
-We reserve a table to dine with friends.
-But it’s less frequent that we open our homes and exert effort to prepare a homemade meal for those who make our lives richer.
+I love to host dinner parties.
+Telling stories and laughing hysterically while sharing a meal with friends and family is especially nurturing to my soul.
+And it’s something most of us don’t do as often as generations before us.
+Today, we work through our lunches and use convenience foods to squeeze eating into our busy schedules.
+We grab a drink with colleagues after work to complain about the grueling day.
+Or we reserve an occasional table to dine out with friends to celebrate life milestones.

 But rarely do we open our homes and prepare a homemade meal for the special people who make our lives richer.

 For me, entertaining is an expression of gratitude.
 And it’s an act of self-care because it provides me with an outlet for that expression.
 It helps me strengthen and grow close relationships in a way that a restaurant environment cannot.